guardaco/guarda-chrome-extension/README.md

 ```

 ### Deep Links:
-You can add deeplinks (buttons) to the web page.
-Deeplinks allow users to pay easily.
+You can add the deeplinks (buttons) to a web page to ease the payment process.

-If the extension is installed in the browser, the popup for payment will open, otherwise, it will be redirected to [guarda.co](https://guarda.co)
+The payment popup will appear immediately with the Extension installed.
+In case it is not, you will be redirected to [guarda.co](https://guarda.co)

 Example:
 ```html